kidsbits/KD3026-Kidsbits-ESP32-IoT-Basic-Starter-Kit/docs/Kidsbits ESP32 IoT Basic Starter Kit.md

 ![a8](./media/a8.gif)

-<center>The relationship between duty cycle and LED brightness<center>
+<center>The relationship between duty cycle and LED brightness</center>

 The longer the high level time is, the greater the duty cycle will be, and the brighter the LED will be.